What To Eat In Paris: 11 Mouth-Watering Foods

 I may have gained a few pounds from indulging too much on my Paris trip, but it was worth it!
 Let me share my top 11 foods on what to eat in Paris.
 And believe me, it’s not just about croissants!
 Even though those croissants are the best thing you’ve ever tasted!

-Pain aux chocolate
+1. Pain aux chocolate

-And even today, I could eat it every day, and I’m not even a serious chocolate lover.
+And even today, I can eat it every day, and I’m not even a serious chocolate lover.
 There’s something magical about the combination of creamy, rich chocolate inside a fluffy and buttery pastry.
 It’s one of those simple pleasures that never gets old.

 Get your pain aux chocolate from your nearest bakery.
-Basically, any bakery will do.
+Any bakery will do.
 It’s the perfect breakfast to start your day with.
 That and a cup of coffee, of course!
 And let me make it clear that I’m talking about real coffee!
 Not that watered-down Americano stuff people outside of Europe seem to like!
 Yikes!

-Quiche Lorraine
+2. Quiche Lorraine

 Quiche is easy to make and find and comes in various flavours.
 But the classic “Quiche Lorraine” is a must-try in Paris.
 Made with the simplicity of just eggs, bacon, and cheese, it might sound basic.
 But as we all know, less is more.